 Login password for the user specified in "user" field.
-A password encrypted by the encryption command, sfcipher(8).
-For details on sfcipher(8), see "Manual pages."
+Describe the password encrypted by the encryption command, sfcipher(8).
+For details on the sfcipher(8) command, see the manual pages of "sfcipher(8)."

-The following is an example of the SA_vwvmr configuration file:
+The following is an example of SA\vwvmr.cfg file: